Ringley Road railway station

-Ringley Road railway station was a railway station built on the Manchester, Bury and Rossendale Railway line, between Radcliffe and Clifton (formerly Clifton Junction), in Greater Manchester.
+Ringley Road railway station was a stop on the Manchester, Bury and Rossendale Railway line; it was sited between Radcliffe Bridge and Clifton Junction, in Greater Manchester, England.

 History

-The railway station was opened on 31 May 1847 but in a remote location, and was little used.
-The western platform was accessed by a pathway down from Ringley Road, the east platform was accessed by a subway at the southern end of the station.
+The station was opened on 31 May 1847 in a remote location and was therefore little used.
+The western platform was accessed by a pathway down from Ringley Road; the eastern platform was accessed by a subway at the southern end of the station.

-In 1879 the railway station was the location of the apparent suicide of a collier who had been in the custody of a police officer for assaulting his wife.
+In 1879, it was the location of the apparent suicide of a collier who had been in the custody of a police officer for assaulting his wife.
 The collier had jumped in front of an approaching train and was crushed to death, almost dragging the officer along with him.
 A later inquest in Salford returned an open verdict.